abapGit/docs.abapgit.org/src/user-guide/setup/ssl-setup.md

 4. Select Goto > Trace Files > Display All to view the ICM trace (`dev_icm`)

 - Check for any errors
-- Find the section called "SSL Initialization" and check if it ends with "Success - SapCryptoLib SSL ready!"
+- Find the "SSL Initialization" section and check if it ends with "Success - SapCryptoLib SSL ready!"
 - Compare the listed SSL settings to the recommended settings of SAP Note 51007 (and mentioned above)

 5. Go to transaction `STRUST`